Nopaoli/MetapopABC/README.md

 1. The demographic parameters used for the simulation
 2. A set of population genetic summary statistics computed from the simulated data These reference tables are then used as training datasets for ABC-Random Forest (ABC-RF) analyses or other ABC approaches.
 The simulations are performed using msprime, a fast coalescent simulator that efficiently generates genealogical trees and mutations.
-The script supports three demographic models representing different spatial population histories and patterns of gene flow.
+The script supports three demographic mteapopulation models representing different spatial population histories and patterns of gene flow.

+An indepth guide to use Build_ABC_refTable.py to generate simulations under the three main demographic scenarios is provided.